Q: My son just started ticcing. Does that mean he will develop Tourette syndrome?

 Short answer: No. At least 20% of all children have tics for some period of time, but only about 2-3% of all kids have tics for more than a year.
 Then again, every child with Tourette syndrome started having tics at some point.
 The truth is, there is very little hard information about what happens over time to children with a recent onset of tics.
 That is one reason we are so eager to complete our New Tics study!
-You are warmly invited to discuss participation with us; our contact information is on the study web page.
+You are warmly invited to contact us to to find out more information about participation in our study.

 Long answer: See this academic review article by Black and colleagues (2016).

 Q: How do I know if what my child just did is a tic, or if s/he is just being annoying?

 This comes up a lot.
 Here are a few thoughts.
 First, you have to know what typical tics look like.
 On this page is a link to a video whose first 5 minutes discuss tics and show lots of examples.
 Some information to help doctors distinguish tics from other repeated, stereotyped movements appears in this slide show.